This Document

 2. Begin cooking the liver just before the trimmings are done by boiling the livers in water.
 Drain off this water and add back just enough to cook the liver to prevent scorching or burning.
 Pour out this water when the cooking is complete.

 3. Remove the meat in Step 1 and save the moisture.
-Measure out 2 quarts of the moisture, and add Zach's Boudin Seasoning.
+Measure out 2 quarts of the moisture, and add Heinsohn's Boudin Seasoning.
 Allow this to stand during the meat grinding process.

 Rice Preparation